scepman/scepman-docs/docs/scepman-configuration/optional/application-settings.md

 SCEPman Enterprise Edition only

-Due to delayed compliance state evaluation during enrollment this feature breaks Windows Autopilot enrollment.
+Before version 1.9, due to delayed compliance state evaluation during enrollment this feature breaks Windows Autopilot enrollment.
 After certificate deployment the immediate following OCSP check will return '**not valid**' during enrollment time and the Autopilot process will not succeed.

+With version 1.9 and above, clients receive an "Ephemeral Bootstrap Certificate" during the enrollment phase that is later replaced with a regular client certificate, as soon as the client becomes compliant.
 {% endhint %}

 **Value:** _Always_ or _Never_